jstolarek/jstolarek.github.io/pages/posts/2023-07-12-all-the-things-ive-ever-done-wrong-with-my-websites.md

 complete.

-[^1]: I think they still are abandonware?
-I don't think there is any legal way
+[^1]: I think they are still abandonware and there is any legal way of obtaining
-      of obtaining them, except for second-hand market.
+      them, except for second-hand market.

 [^2]: Official English translations of "Politechnika Łódzka" changed over time.
       When I started my work it was Technical University of Lodz but sometime